 Your sister won a prize in a ballroom dancing competition.
 You're really excited and happy for her because she's been practicing hard for it for years.
-You congratulate her, and then you say:
+You congratulate her, and then you say this.

 All that hard work and determination really paid off.

 "Hard work" means doing work that is difficult.
 "Determination" is a personality trait that some people have.
 Determination allows a person to continue to work hard on something, even though they might want to quit.
 An example of determination is an athlete who wakes up at 5:00 in the morning every day to train for two hours before going to school.

 When you spend time or money on something risky, you hope that there will be a good result.
 If so, you say that it "paid off".
 For example, the father of a professional musician might say:

 I'm glad to see that all those years of piano lessons I put him through finally paid off.

 You can talk about investments and projects at work with this phrase: